Skip to main content

 5.4 The Connecting Party shall comply at its own cost with the Requirements, information given in the Onboarding Form and any related requirements of this Connection Agreement.

-5.5 The Connecting Party shall inform NHS Digital of any changes required to the Onboarding Form as soon as it becomes aware (or ought reasonably to be aware) of the same, and shall on an annual basis on the anniversary of this Connection Agreement, confirm to NHS Digital that the Onboarding Form remains true, accurate and complete.
+5.5 The Connecting Party shall inform NHS England of any changes required to the Onboarding Form as soon as it becomes aware (or ought reasonably to be aware) of the same, and shall on an annual basis on the anniversary of this Connection Agreement, confirm to NHS England that the Onboarding Form remains true, accurate and complete.

 5.7 Each party shall perform its obligations in relation to this Connection Agreement in accordance with all applicable laws, regulations and official government guidance as may be published from time to time.